 What is the best type of salmon for smoking?

 All types of salmon can be used.
-However, I would recommend not smoking higher-quality fish like king salmon, coho or sockeye.
-Save those and make my garlic and herb butter salmon or baked pesto salmon instead.
+However, I would recommend not smoking higher-quality fish like king salmon, coho, or sockeye.

 The best salmon to smoke is a pink salmon (humpies), or chum.
-These types tend to have less flavor than a coho or king, so smoking is a great way to elevate them.
+They tend to have a much lighter color and not a ton of flavor so smoking is a great way to elevate them.

 All are great options, this is just what I would recommend.

 My preferred smoker is a Traeger pellet grill but you can use the one you have at home.
-A Traeger is so simple to use and cooks the salmon perfect.
+A Traeger is so simple to use and cooks the salmon perfectly.
 Every time!

 Our 34" Traeger can fit up to 6 pounds of salmon with room to spare!

-I also cook my thanksgiving turkey on my Traeger every year.
-Get my Traeger Turkey recipe.
+I also cook my Thanksgiving turkey on my Traeger every year.
+Get my Smoked Turkey recipe.

 This recipe calls for a wet brine and then slowly smoked at 180 degrees and will take anywhere from 3-5 hours, depending on the thickness of your salmon.